rdglpz/BOCC-Ge/README.md

-# BOC-SOFTWARE
+# BOC Curve Generator

-This software generates the BOC curve for the databse in data folder.
+This software generates BOC curves and its associated probability density functions.

-The data folder includes the information of urban gain of Morelia Municipality that ocurs at the final of the interval 2018-2021, and the indepentent variables that represent the conditions at the initial of the time interval.

-The indepentent variables in Morelia_validation_X.csv
+It replicates two key figures from our scientific paper by generating Build-Out Curves (BOC) for urban growth analysis.

+**Dataset**
+The data folder contains information about urban growth in Morelia Municipality:

+Dependent variable (2018-2021 urban gain): Morelia_validation_Y.csv

+Independent variables (initial conditions at 2018): Morelia_validation_X.csv:

-1 Travel Time
+1. Travel time

-2 Distance to Roads
+2. Distance to roads

-2 Distance to urban cover,
+3. Distance to urban cover

-3 Distance to protected areas.
+4. Distance to protected areas

-The dependent variable urban gain is in Morelia_validation_Y.csv

-In order to run the BOC software, you need to open and run the cells sequentially of the main_BOC-SOFTWARE.ipynb.
+**Requirements**

+Python 3.x

+Jupyter Notebook

+Required Python packages

+pandas
+numpy
+matplotlib.pyplot
+importlib

+**Usage**
+Open main_BOC-SOFTWARE.ipynb in Jupyter Notebook

+Run all cells sequentially

+The notebook will generate:

-This notebook generates the BOC curves and probability density functions the of 4 variables presented in the Figure 9 of the manuscript and the combination of the posteriors in figure 7.
+BOC curves, Likelihood/Marginal ratio and Probability density functions for all 4 variables (replicating Figure 7 from the manuscript)

-The main_BOC-SOFTWARE.ipynb imports the boc_analysis.py containing the functions to constructo the probability functions involved in the BOC curve presented in the manuscript.
+Combination of two posterior probabilities of the different rank variables (replicating Figure 9 from the manuscript)

+**Implementation Details**

+The core analysis functions are implemented in boc_analysis.py, which contains:

+Probability function construction

+BOC curve generation

+Posterior distribution calculations

+**Output**
+Running the notebook will produce visualizations matching:

+Figure 7

+Figure 9